...and you will call it fate

 Tour's stops

-- August 2018.
-Earns two mentions in the context of the SALVATORE QUASIMODO INTERNATIONAL AWARDS: one for the book and one for the theatrical adaptation of the same.
+August 2018.
+Earns two mentions in the context of the SALVATORE QUASIMODO INTERNATIONAL AWARD: one for the book and one for the theatrical adaptation of the same.